-Crude oil prices have been trapped in a downward slide since mid-2014, entering the longest of six cycles, accompanied by high volatility.
+Crude oil prices were trapped in a downward slide since mid-2014, entering what appears to be the longest of five cycles, accompanied by high volatility.

-The market also entered into a period of abundance of supply above market requirements, turning into stock overhangs.
+At the same time, the market saw a period of abundance of supply above market requirements, leading to stock overhangs.